-It is proposed that for 2020-2021, monitoring of the Waverley WWTP and stock truck wastes disposal continues at the same level as in 2019-2020.
+It is proposed that for 2021-2022, monitoring of the Waverley WWTP and stock truck wastes disposal continues at the same level as in 2020-2021.
+The WOAR required by condition 10 of consent 0072-3 was submitted in April 2021.
+Subject to the outcome of this report, the programme may change for the 2022-2023 monitoring period.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2020-2021.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2021-2022.

-- 1. THAT in the first instance monitoring of consented activities at Waverley WWTP and stock truck wastes disposal in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance monitoring of consented activities at Waverley WWTP and stock truck wastes disposal in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.